opentdf/opentdf/examples/abacship-app/README.md

 ### Troubleshooting
 - You will need to use 2 seperate windows, one for each player
 - If you get stuck on "Generating board...", hit "Reset Game" in both windows
+- If you get an "Invalid parameter: redirect_uri" error from keycloak:
+    - Login to Keycloak admin portal with admin credentials found [here](../../quickstart/helm/values-keycloak-bootstrap.yaml#L45-L46)
+    - On the left, click on `clients`-> from the list, select `browsertest`
+    - Modify `Valid Redirect URLs` property to be: `http://localhost:65432/*`
+    - Scroll to the bottom of the page and click `Save`
-- For issues with kind, tilt, or backend services, please see the [troubleshooting section in Quickstart](../../quickstart/README.md#208)
+- For issues with kind, tilt, or backend services, please see the [troubleshooting section in Quickstart](../../quickstart/README.md#troubleshoot)

 ### Quickstart
 Do you want a quick, local demonstration of OpenTDF?
 See [Quickstart](../../quickstart)